Clarence Major: Recognition

 Major won a National Council on the Arts Award for his poetry collection Swallow the Lake in 1970, and the following year was awarded a New York Cultural Foundation grant for poetry.
 Reflexe et Ossature (1982), the French translation of Reflex and Bone Structure (1975), was nominated for the Prix Maurice Coindreau (1982).
 Such Was The Season (1987) was a Literary Guild book club selection in 1988.
-The same year The New York Times Book Review recommended it on its annual "Summer Reading" list.
+The same year, The New York Times Book Review recommended it on its annual "Summer Reading" list.
 Painted Turtle: Woman With Guitar (1988) was cited by The New York Times Book Review as a "Notable Book of The Year" 1988.
 In 1990, his short-story collection, Fun & Games, was nominated for the Los Angeles Book Critics Award.

 Major won a Bronze Medal as a finalist for the National Book Award in 1999 for Configurations: New and Selected Poems 1958–1998 (Copper Canyon Press).
 He won the Pushcart Prize for the short story "My Mother and Mitch", in 1989.
-In 2002 he won the Stephen Henderson Poetry Award for Outstanding Achievement, presented by the African American Literature and Culture Society.
+In 2002, he won the Stephen Henderson Poetry Award for Outstanding Achievement, presented by the African American Literature and Culture Society.
 His 1986 novel My Amputations won the Western States Book Award and was republished in 2008 with an introduction by Lawrence Hogue.
 Dirty Bird Blues won the Sister Circle Book Award in 1999.

 Major was awarded the International Literary Hall of Fame award (Chicago State University) in 2001.
 He received the "2015 Lifetime Achievement Award in the Fine Arts" from the Congressional Black Caucus Foundation.
 He was awarded the 26th annual PEN Oakland/Reginald Lockett Lifetime Achievement Award on December 3, 2016.
 In January 2017, From Now On: New and Selected Poems was nominated for the 2017 Northern California Book Award sponsored by The Northern California Independent Booksellers Association.

 In 2021, Major was inducted into the Georgia Writers Hall of Fame.

 Anthologies

-Major has edited several anthologies, most recently Calling the Wind: 20th Century African-American Short Stories (1993) and The Garden Thrives: 20th Century African-American Poetry (1996).
+In a 1989 review for The New York Times, Major stated: "At best, as with magazines, literary anthologies can keep the reader in touch with the esthetic temperament of the time."
+He has edited several anthologies, most recently Calling the Wind: 20th Century African-American Short Stories (1993) and The Garden Thrives: 20th Century African-American Poetry (1996).
 His own work has appeared in The Norton Anthology of American Literature and The Pushcart Prize: The Best of The Small Presses, among others.